It's called "flurona" - influenza and coronavirus at the same time.

-“There is such an overlap between COVID-19, flu and even allergies it can be almost impossible to distinguish between them clinically without testing,” said David Basel, MD, Vice President of Avera Medical Group Quality.
+“There is such an overlap between COVID-19, colds, flu and even allergies it can be almost impossible to distinguish between them clinically without testing,” said David Basel, MD, Vice President of Avera Medical Group Quality.

 Both COVID-19 and flu can result in serious illness and even hospitalization.
 If you get sick with both, it could increase your risk of having serious symptoms, Basel said.

 What’s more, getting infected by one will weaken your immune system and make you more susceptible to get the other.